top of page

 The Idiomatic Use of Adı Karışmak

-The Turkish idiomatic expression ‘(bir şeye) adı karışmak’ (to be mixed up in something, to be involve in something) (lit. to be a (person whose) name mixed up in something, to be a (person whose) name involved in something) may explain why speakers find it acceptable to have people's names (ad or isim) function as agents in sentences:
+The Turkish idiomatic expression ‘(bir şeye) adı karışmak’ (to be mixed up in something, to be involved in something) (lit. to be a (person whose) name mixed up in something, to be a (person whose) name involved in something) may explain why speakers find it acceptable to have people's names (ad or isim) function as agents in sentences:

 Mikrofilmdeki kayıtlara göre saldırı planına adı karışan bir kişi daha varmış.